GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 that might be associated with that assembly e.g. GRCh37 is sometimes seen as an alias for hg19, and then a "sequence" configuration containing a reference sequence track config.
-This is provides a special "track" that is outside the normal track config
+This is provides a special "track" that is outside the normal track config.

-Here is a complete config.json file containing only a hg19
+Here is a complete config.json file containing only an hg19 assembly:

 ```json
 {